KalaKit/KalaWindow/README.md

 	{
 		//capture all input and handle the message loop KalaWindow::Update();

-		//use this instead of os-dependant buffer swapper functions OPENGLCONTEXT context{};
-		KalaWindow::SwapBuffers();

 		//you can pass one of the many debug types to this function
 		//to be able to see messages of that debug type printed to your console,